 With all that work, you need to be sure the company will stick around and that the products will sell.
 The quality issues with the site are one indication that it may not endure and the small size is another issue.
 The company is also relatively obscure.
 Many of your potential customers may not have even heard about it previously.

-If nothing else, green products is a huge industry with many competing companies.
+If nothing else, green products are a huge industry with many competing companies.
 I’m not convinced that Poofy Organics has what it takes to be successful in the long-run.

 Issues like this are extremely relevant if you plan to be a distributor.
 You want your customers to be happy and to make regular purchases.
 Poor customer service and issues with product quality could easily stop people from buying items.